Bristol Old Vic Theatre School is proud of its engaged, experienced, industry-leading staff members.

 Approving the Mission and Strategic Plan of the School, the long term academic plan and the Business Plan.

-Ensuring compliance with the requirements of the CDD and validating university.
+Ensuring compliance with the requirements of the validating university.

 Appointing the Principal and putting in place suitable arrangements for monitoring his/her performance and remuneration.